 (As you can see we used sea salt and I liked the texture it left behind.
 Any salt should work fine.)

-3. Snow Coloring – I also let Aniston use an eye dropper to “paint” the snow.
+3. Snow Coloring – Then you have to try “snow coloring!”
+I also let Aniston use an eye dropper to “paint” the snow.
 This was a great fine motor activity for her.
 She really had to concentrate to pick up the various shades of food coloring mixed with water and drop it in the snow.

 4. Snow Volcano – If you read my post about Johnny Appleseed, you know we did something very similar by making an apple volcano.
 This time we pushed together a pile of snow.
 Then we placed a cup about half full of baking soda down in the middle.
 I had also added a few drops of food coloring so it would have a pretty color.
 I let Aniston pour vinegar over it and she was delighted to see it erupt.